almereyda/awesome-starred/README.md

 - [mongabay-conservationviz](https://github.com/mongabay/mongabay-conservationviz) - Reusable visualizations for MongaBay.com
 - [openreblock](https://github.com/open-reblock/openreblock) -
 - [webconcepts](https://github.com/dret/webconcepts) - Web Concepts: Concepts that matter for the the Web.
-- [slush-hexo-theme](https://github.com/tcrowe/slush-hexo-theme) - Generate a hexo theme: ejs, pug, swig, nunjucks
+- [slush-hexo-theme](https://github.com/tcrowe/slush-hexo-theme) - HOW TO FIX FOR NEWEST NODE/SLUSH VERSION?
 - [hexo-theme-Claudia](https://github.com/Haojen/hexo-theme-Claudia) - 🔥 Claudia is a Hexo theme , Simple / Grace / and Support Emoji, and More
 - [hexo-theme-edinburgh](https://github.com/sharvaridesai/hexo-theme-edinburgh) - Beautiful minimal portfolio theme for Hexo.
 - [Scripting-News](https://github.com/scripting/Scripting-News) - I'm starting to use GitHub for work on my blog.
 Why not?
 It's got good communication and collaboration tools.
 Why not hook it up to a blog?